-\begin{enumerate}[leftmargin=*] \item We present the first MCQA benchmark for software and coding-related knowledge, addressing the need for diverse evaluation scenarios in the code domain.
-CodeMMLU enables the evaluation of LLMs' alignment with human inference in the software knowledge domain, similar to advancements in the NLP field.
+In summary, this work makes the following contributions: \begin{enumerate}[leftmargin=*] \item We present the first MCQ benchmark for software and coding-related tasks, addressing the need for a comprehensive and large-scale evaluation in the code domain.
+CodeMMLU enables the evaluation of LLMs' alignment with human inference in the software knowledge domain, similar to advances in the NLP field.

-\item CodeMMLU provides a thorough assessment of LLM capabilities, ensuring a substantial number of samples and diversity across tasks, domains, and languages.
+\item CodeMMLU provides a thorough assessment of LLM capabilities, ensuring a substantial number of samples and the diversity across tasks, domains, and languages.
 This enables a more nuanced understanding of an LLM's strengths and weaknesses, facilitating the development of models better aligned with the complexities and demands of the software domain.

 \item Our experiments offer critical insights into LLM performance, highlighting the impact of factors such as model size, model family, and prompting techniques.
-This provides essential information to the community on effectively utilizing LLMs for specific tasks and domains in software engineering. \end{enumerate}
+Notably, CodeMMLU unveils a performance gap between LLMs’ code generation and comprehension abilities.
+Additionally, we identify LLMs' sensitivity to the selection biases introduced by the MCQ format.
+These findings provide valuable guidance for the community to enhance the robustness, adaptability, reliability, and domain-specific capabilities of LLMs in real-world software engineering. \end{enumerate}